tehlers/bevy-introduction/bevy-introduction.md

 * Focus on a simple data-oriented design
 * Support for 2D and 3D games
 * Built in Rust
-* Cross-platform with support for Linux, MacOS, Windows, iOS and Android
+* Cross-platform with support for Linux, MacOS, Windows, iOS, Android and WebAssembly
 * Active community with new releases roughly every 3-6 months

 <!-- cmd: column: 1 -->